 She has dealt with cases involving witnesses as young as three and defendants as young as eleven and as old as 86.
 She also deals with cases involving domestic violence and indecent images of all levels.

 Anne has prosecuted and defended in cases involving serious violence, including murder.
-She has also represented those accused of multi handed drugs’ conspiracies
+She has also represented and prosecuted those accused of multi handed drugs’ conspiracies

-Anne regularly conducts lectures for her professional clients and past subjects have ranged from all aspects of the Sexual Offences Act 2003, trials involving young defendants and allegations of historic abuse, the cross examination of vulnerable witnesses, the use of intermediaries and the criminal procedure rules.
+Anne regularly conducts lectures for her professional clients and past subjects have ranged from all aspects of the Sexual Offences Act 2003, trials involving young defendants and allegations of historic abuse, the cross examination of vulnerable witnesses, drafting indictments dealing with historical sexual offences, the use of intermediaries and the criminal procedure rules.

 She is involved with the court training of new Detective Constables for Northumbria Police and also is the Newcastle and York Bar representative for the local implementation team for Section 28 – cross examination of vulnerable witnesses.

-Anne is also a trainer of advocates for the Bar’s vulnerable witness programme.
+Anne is also a trainer of advocates for the Bar’s vulnerable witness programme, and is an accredited pupil supervisor.
+She often conducts lectures for local universities and schools.

 She is a member of the Inner Temple outreach committee which enables the Inn to engage with students on circuit and within London.
 She is also a member of the Inner Temple qualifying sessions’ committee which sets the various activities through which prospective members of the Bar are able to gain accreditation for lectures and debates.